pymc-devs/pymc-examples/examples/mixture_models/dirichlet_mixture_of_multinomials.myst.md

 )
 ```

-Unsurprisingly, the DM outclasses the multinomial by a mile, assigning a weight of nearly
-100% to the over-dispersed model.
+Unsurprisingly, the DM outclasses the multinomial by a mile, assigning a weight of 100% to the over-dispersed model.
 While the ``warning=True`` flag for the multinomial distribution indicates that the numerical value cannot be fully trusted, the large difference in ``elpd_loo`` is further confirmation that between the two, the DM should be greatly favored for prediction, parameter inference, etc.

 +++